Dmfama20/moodle-local_dexpmod/dexpmod/README.md

 Moodle Local dexpmod
 ===================

-This is a template for moodle local plugins intended to use with moosh for automatic generation.
+This is a simple local plugin which allows to shift acitivty completion dates in a course.